 Packaging and Sustainability

 The Takeaway: Hiya gives you a refillable glass jar to use with refill packets each month.
-Flinstones comes in a plastic bottle.
+Flintstones comes in a plastic bottle.

 Winner: Hiya